P-p-H-d/mlib/README.md

 M\_MEMORY\_ALLOC and  M\_MEMORY\_REALLOC are supposed to return NULL in case of memory allocation failure.
 The defaults are 'malloc', 'free', 'realloc' and 'free'.

-You can also overide the methods NEW, DEL, REALLOC & DEL in the oplist given to a container so that only the container will use these memory allocation functions.
+You can also override the methods NEW, DEL, REALLOC & DEL in the oplist given to a container so that only the container will use these memory allocation functions.